 Android ensures that developing apps for the TV is very similar to the procedure for creating apps for the phones or the tablets.
 The

 ng applications to run on the television devices as well.
 One of the interesting highlights is to develop apps successfully on TV devices.
 The layouts must be designed in such a way that can be easily understood from nearly 10 feet away and offer a good degree of navigation

-Prerequisites for Developing the Android TV Application
+Prerequisites for Android TV App Development

 To get started with the Android TV application, the structure for the phones can be used.
 An important requirement is that the app developer must definitely meet some requirements to be considered as Android TV apps.
 The other important prerequisites will be to ensure that the SDK tools are updated to the version 24.0 or higher, SDK with Android 5.0 with API 21 or higher is available.
 The following is the architecture of Android TV application architecture with its components.

 While developing the Android TV application, it is necessary to know in detail about the codecs, protocols and the formats that are completely supported by the Android TV.
 Any type of media codec can be used based on the requirement of the developer.
 It is generally highly advised to used the media encoding profiles which are classified as the device-agnostic.
 Developers must also know about the DRM ( Digital rights management) before creating an application for the TV devices and the ExoPlayer library can also be used for implementing the high functionalities while creating the application.
 The following image has a common video format and codes.

 The prominent components that are used for the creation of the Android TV applications are the Activity for TV and the TV support libraries.
 While developing, the activity to run must be declared in the application manifest file.
 The libraries are optional while developing Android TV apps.
 The wide range of support libraries is present for the TV devices which definitely helps in scaling the appearance of the application to the next level in the form of widgets which eventually makes up an intuitive user interface.